Rates for Meals & Accomodations

 Extras to make your tent cozy are a rug or two, a lounge chair, and a pee bucket with lid so you don’t have to make a trip in the middle of the night (just empty into the toilet in the morning).
 Feel free to bring whatever makes you comfortable while camping!

-You are welcome to bring your own tent and camp on site, with full use of the facilities.
-You will be required to sign up for our meal plan.
+You are welcome to bring your own tent, RV or van, and camp on site, with full use of the facilities.
+You will still be required to sign up for our meal plan.
+We encourage you to come a day before your class begins, to acclimate to the altitude.
+Students often enjoy staying a day or so after their classes as well.

-While at the Field Campus, you will be required to sign up for our meal service in advance.
+While at the Field Campus, you will be required to sign up for our meal service in advance, unless you are staying off campus, in which case the meal plan is optional.
 We are proud of our chef, our kitchen staff and the quality of the food we serve.
 Two hot meals, breakfast and dinner with a salad bar is provided.
 Lunch fixings are laid out during breakfast for you to craft your own sandwich.
 It is useful to bring a sandwich container to re-use each day.
 Chef Alfred is happy to accommodate your special dietary needs while you stay.
-Be sure to note special needs on your Tent & Meal Reservation form ~ the kitchen needs to know in advance.
+Be sure to note special needs on your Tent & Meal Reservation form ~ the kitchen needs to know your allergies in advance.

 Breakfast is served from 7 - 7:30 am and lunch fixings are available until 8 am.
 Dinner is served @ 6 pm, unless otherwise notified.